flype/LetsDecideUS/README.md

 # Lestdecide.us
 Ask a question, vote and view the results directly from your email.

 ## What is lestdecide.us
 It’s a new friend to include in your mailing list.

 It’s a completely transparent and light system to do **surveys by email** between your friends or your mailing list storing the responses received.

+## Why?

+We made it just for fun during the 2009 rails rumble with the idea that everybody could take advantage of our idea.
+We don't have nothing to hide about the behaviour of our bot, so it goes OpenSource, because maybe you prefer to have your mail privacy under you control, so do us.

+## Install

+Yes, it's a rails app so follow the normal convections, only I have to remark some config details and tools we made to facilitate the setup.

+### gems
+We use a bunch of gems that you have to install before firing up the server:

+	sudo gem install gravatar youtube-g xml-simple hpricot javan-whenever lockfile thoughtbot-factory_girl cucumber rspec rspec-rails webrat nokogiri

+### db setup
+Now you can setup the "config/database.yml" file.
+You can also run the populate task if you want, to have some data in your database rake db:remake

+### bot setup
+Setup the "config/config.yml" where you will have to setup config details for the account that the bot will use and the domain of the applicaction:

+	host: domain.com
+	admin_mails: "your@mail.com"
+	bot_mail: bot@domain.com
+	bot_mail_pass: yourpass
+	bot_mail_server: mail.domain.com
+	bot_mail_domain: domain.com

+to start the bot we recomend to prepare a cron executing the rake task  with your desired frequency.

+	rake ldu:mail_digest

+## test suit
+You can run the test suit with:

+	rake test features.

 ## Limitations